wowashuwow/wowashuwow.github.io/_posts/2026-1-8-Best-of-Chennai.md

 ---
 title: Best of Chennai
-description: My top picks for food, places to visit, and things to do in Chennai
+description: My top picks for food and places in Chennai
 image: '/images/best-of-chennai-3.jpg'
 tags: [Travel]
 ---